Chiral Analysis of the Nucleon Mass and Sigma Commutator: Heavy Baryon versus Relativistic Formalisms

 In Fig.~\ref{fig:04} we see that the baryon mass expansion for the other octet baryons describes the data fairly well.
 While we only show the covariant fit, the other fits are indistinguishable, similar to those shown in Fig.~\ref{fig:03}.
-While not significant for the nucleon, the fact that the strange quark mass used in the PACS-CS simulations is a little large \cite{Menadue:2011pd} is manifest in Fig. 4.
-There the extrapolation curves dip down to pass through the experimental values in a manner that leaves the lattice QCD results at the smallest pion mass included sitting above the curves.
+While not significant for the nucleon, the fact that the strange quark mass used in the PACS-CS simulations is a little large \cite{Menadue:2011pd} is manifest in Fig.~\ref{fig:04}.
+There the extrapolation curves dip down to pass through the experimental values in a manner that leaves the lattice QCD results at the smallest pion mass positioned above the curves.

 In Table~\ref{tab:03} we see a similar trend to that found for the nucleon.
-With a cutoff mass chosen to give a good fit over the large range of $m_\pi^2$ provided by PACS-CS, there is very little difference in the renormalized coefficients $C_0$ and $C_2$.
-Recall that $a_4$ is not renormalized and therefore has no physical meaning.
+With a cutoff mass chosen to give a good fit over the large range of $m_\pi^2$ provided by PACS-CS, there is very little difference in the renormalized RSCs $C_0$ and $C_2$.
+Since $a_4$ is not renormalized, $a_4$ in itself does not represent a physical quantity.
+However, it is worth noting that variation in $a_4$ between different schemes in Table~\ref{tab:03} is less than the variation found in Table~\ref{tab:02}.
+This is largely attributed to the presence of the tadpole term in Eq.~\eqref{eq:26} which was not included in the fitting form of Eq.~\eqref{eq:25}.

+Looking at the differences between the light flavor chiral limit masses, $C_0^B$ and $C_0$ (recall that we have dropped the superscript $N$ for the nucleon), a simple relationship akin to the constituent quark model emerges. $C_0$ subtracted from the average of $C_0^\Lambda$ and $C_0^\Sigma$ is approximately 200 MeV, and $C_0$ subtracted from $C_0^\Xi$ is approximately 400 MeV.
+One can reasonably interpret the differences in these masses arising from the different number of strange quarks.